vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 - party must not currently be a **referrer**
 - party must not currently be a **referee**
 - party must be staking at least `referralProgram.minStakedVegaTokens` tokens
-- party must not have an active liquidity provision

 The staking requirement is constant.
 If a referrer un-stakes enough tokens to fall below the requirement, they and their referees will immediately no longer be eligible for referral benefits.
 If the referrer re-stakes enough tokens to fulfil the staking requirement, they and their referees will become eligible for referral benefits **at the start of the next epoch**.
 Note, for the case where a party does not re-stake, the protocol will allow referees will to "move" referral sets by [applying](#applying-a-referral-code) a new referral code.

-The liquidity provision restriction is constant, once a party has become a referrer they will be restricted from committing liquidity.
-Any liquidity provision transactions from a referrer should be rejected.

 To create a referral set and generate a referral code, the party must submit a signed `CreateReferralSet` transaction.
 When creating a referral set, a party can optionally designate it as a [team](#glossary) and provide additional team details.
 When designated as a team a referral set will be visible on leaderboards and in future releases will be eligible for team rewards.
 A `CreateReferralSet` transaction has the following fields: